 Lastly, software helps you to stay compliant.
 Non-compliance carries several unintended consequences.
 It causes undue stress on employees during investigations, possible gossip and negativity, and poor public reputation.
 When an employer endures reputation loss, it causes poorer relations with employees because they are more likely to feel like their contribution doesn’t make the world a better place.
 They are more likely to be unhappy with their employment and more likely to jump on the bandwagon of dissatisfaction.

 If you feel overwhelmed by employee relationship management, don’t worry.
 Creating an employee relations policy by starting with even one or two of these ideas will help you to improve employee relations.
 The most cost-effective will be to implement software tools.
-Many of these tools are free or they earn back more than their cost.
+Many of these tools are inexpensive and provide a swift time to value.